 Concerns for Foundations

-What issues are raised for foundations when low- and middle-income donors are choosing to direct their donations in places other than charitable organizations?
+What issues are raised for foundations when low- and middle-income donors are choosing to direct their donations to places other than charitable organizations?
 Two issues come to mind that reflect the complex interplay between individual and institutional philanthropy.
-The first relates to program sustainability and the desire of foundations to see that the work they support through their grants continues beyond the grant cycle.
-The second relates to the legitimacy of foundations and the reliance that foundations have on a general norm around charitable giving to underpin public support for the privileges they receive under the tax code.
+The first relates to program sustainability, and the desire of foundations to see that the work they support through their grants continues beyond the grant cycle.
+The second relates to the legitimacy of foundations, and the reliance that foundations have on a general norm around charitable giving to underpin public support for the privileges they receive under the tax code.

 One measure of the impact of foundation grantmaking is whether the projects that foundations support or the capacities that they help to develop in nonprofit organizations sustain beyond the grant period.
 This metric is especially relevant to foundations that are working in support of community change in particular places, and among those who view their grants as investments in sustained community capacity for social change.